-In today’s article we present you with several strategies from competitive bodybuilders who had hard time building their shirt-busting arms.
+In today’s article we present you with several strategies used by competitive bodybuilders who (believe it or not) had hard time building their shirt-busting arms.
 Learn about the obstacles that may appear on your road to perfect physique and how to overcome them.

 ARM-BUILDING TIPS FOR THE AVERAGE GUY